AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Public Transportation

 From 2019 to 2020, public transportation trips in the U.S. decreased by 53 percent due to the COVID-19 pandemic.
-Many people worked remotely following national stay-at-home orders.
+They have since rebounded but still hadn’t reached pre-pandemic levels as of 202311.

-Year Number of unlinked passenger trips in U.S. public transit Number of Uber trips completed worldwide
+Year Number of unlinked passenger trips in U.S. public transit (in billions) Number of Uber trips completed worldwide (in billions)

-Many people switched from public transportation to Ubers during the pandemic to limit their interactions with other passengers.
-Even though national stay-at-home orders have been lifted and President Joe Biden declared the pandemic “over” in September 2022, many people still choose Uber over public transportation.
+Many people switched from public transportation to Uber during the pandemic to limit their interactions with other passengers.
+And although President Joe Biden declared the pandemic “over” in September 2022, its effects on behavior and habits still linger, as many people still choose Uber over public transportation.

 Microtransit: On-Demand Public Transportation

 Not everyone can afford rideshares, but many don’t have access to convenient public transportation like bus lines or light rails.
-That’s why a new form of transportation has emerged, an amalgamation of both rideshare services and public transportation: microtransit, otherwise known as on-demand public transportation.
+A new form of transportation has emerged to fill this gap, an amalgamation of both rideshare services and public transportation: microtransit, otherwise known as on-demand public transportation.

 While this industry is too new for substantial national data, transit agencies are running microtransit pilot programs in the following cities: